the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Stimulus.rst

 **Edit Stimulus Equations**

-In the case of a surface level stimulus, besides the temporal profile, you can define the spatial profile of your pattern.
+In the case of a surface level stimulus, besides the temporal profile, you can define the spatial profile of your pattern as well.

     .. figure:: screenshots/stimulus_surface_edit.jpg
       :width: 90%
       :align: center

-      Preview for Stimulus Surface edits
+      Preview for Stimulus Surface equations

 On the left column:

     - choose a preexisting `Surface Stimulus` or
-    - enter the name for a new entity and :
+    - enter the name for a new entity and
     - select the associated `Surface` datatype.
-      - select the Spatial Equation that describes the spatial spread of the stimulus and
+    - select the Spatial Equation that describes the spatial spread of the stimulus and set its parameters.
-      - set its parameters.
+    - select the Temporal Equation and set its parameters.

+On the right column, the stimulus temporal and spatial profiles are presented, with constant refresh, as the user changes the equation parameters on the left.

 From the action bar in the right side you have access to:

-**Edit Focal Points and View** page where you are able to:

-      - select the spatial focal points:
+**Edit Focal Points and View** page (step 2) where you are able to select the spatial focal points:

-	- click on the surface, a blue pin will point to the selected point;
+    - click on the surface, a pin will point you the selected vertex;
-        - click on `Add Focal Point` button to select this vertex, an orange arrow will mark the added point;
+    - click on `Add Focal Point` button to mark this vertex, an orange arrow will mark the added point;
-	- repeat for each focal point.
+    - repeat for each focal point you want added.

 |